 First, accept that your ideas journal is going to be a messy place.
-Like a construction site in process, or a garden after tilling, “building sites” are supposed to be messy.
-Ideas are building sites for future projects.
+Like a construction site in process, or a garden after tilling, “building sites” and the construction process is messy by nature.
+So too, the nature of most ideas journals.

-Your ideas journal is where you plant the seeds of your ideas.
-The inception of any project, is usually messy.
+The inception of any project, is messy.
 Beginnings are where you splash ideas to paper like throwing paint to canvas.